 Planning to play sports?
 Sterling College has many options for athletes.
 See them all and learn more about life at Sterling College on the Student Life page.

-Let's take a look at each of these factors to get a clearer sense of what Sterling College offers and if it might be a good fit for you.
+Let's take a closer look at these areas to get a better view of what Sterling College offers and if it could be a good choice for you.

-The average student debt for graduates in the class of 2021 was around $35,937 per student, not including those with no debt.
+Graduates in the class of 2022 had an average of $35,937 in student loans per borrower.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Sterling College seems like a school you want to apply to, click the heart button to save it to your college list.